By Porter Anderson, Editor-in-Chief | @Porter_Anderson

-The OpenBook team attributes the decline in these areas of the imported children’s market as being a response to a rise in the popularity in recent years in China’s traditional culture, which has stimulated a fondness in young readers for domestic original work.
+The OpenBook team attributes the decline of translated children’s books as a response to a recent rise in the popularity of China’s traditional culture, which has stimulated a fondness for domestic original work.
 In terms of relative sales value, the team reports, “We could not ignore the impact of some discounts on the imported books with higher list price.”

-In looking at what imported books were selling, there’s an interesting reflection here of the wider bestseller lists, which often show the Chinese readership’s fondness for relatively contemporary classics.
+In looking at what translated books were selling, there’s an interesting reflection here of the wider bestseller lists, which often show the Chinese readership’s fondness for relatively contemporary classics.